- Animal rights activist

 - Advocates violence against people who harm animals in any way

 Gary Yourofsky is an animal rights activist who openly endorses violence against humans and supports eco-terrorist organizations.
-He was born in 1970 in Oak Park, Michigan, where he lived until the age of 25.
+He was born on August 19, 1970 in Detroit, Michigan, where he lived until the age of 25.
 Once a meat-eating, leather-shoe sporting everyman, Yourofsky, by his own account, became a convert to the cause of veganism (a more puritanical version of vegetarianism) and animal rights after attending the circus with his stepfather, a professional circus clown, in his early twenties.
 There, as he recounted to one interviewer, he saw an elephant with “nothing but fear and hopelessness in her eyes” and became convinced that “something was wrong.”

 Soon thereafter Yourofsky became a leading figure in the Animal Liberation Front (ALF), which has a well-documented reputation for vandalism, sabotage, and arson.
 In April of 1997, Yourofsky led a gang of ALF militants in a raid on a Canadian fur farm, in the course of which they “liberated” 1,542 mink.
 For his crime, Yourofsky served a 77-day stint in maximum security lock-up.
 (Many of the freed mink perished in the wild.)
 Yourofsky was unapologetic.
 The assault on the fur farm, he would later muse, was of a piece with his mission “to do everything in my power legally and illegally to facilitate positive and meaningful changes for my planetary companions.”